Argentiniformes

 They contain six or seven families with almost 60 genera and at least 228 species.
 A common name for the group is marine smelts and allies, but this is rather misleading since the "freshwater" smelts of the Osmeridae also live predominantly in the ocean.

+The earliest fossil argentiniform remains are otoliths of indeterminate argentinids from the Barremian Kimigahama Formation of Japan.
+Later otoliths are known of other indeterminate taxa and Argentina itself from the Late Cretaceous (Maastrichtian) of the United States and Germany.
+A fossil family that might belong in this order are the Pattersonellidae, but more recent studies have found them to be basal euteleosts.

 Description and ecology

-The Argentiniformes are smallish silvery or dark and generally bathypelagic ocean fishes.
+The Argentiniformes are smallish, silvery or dark and generally bathypelagic ocean fishes.
 Some Argentinoidei have an adipose fin, which is – unusually for Protacanthopterygii to which they belong – missing in the rest of the order.
 The dorsal fin is located in the second half of the body.
-They have a physoclistous gas bladder or lack it entirely; teeth are absent in almost all.
+Teeth are absent in almost all.
+Suborder Argentinoidei have a physoclistous gas bladder when present, or they lack it entirely.
+In suborder Alepocephaloidei the swim bladder is completely absent.

 The hypaxial muscle is unusually extended to forward at its upper end and attaches to the neurocranium below the spine, perhaps to snap the upper part of the skull down when catching prey.
 The primordial ligament attaches posteriorly on the upper surface of the coronoid process.
 The autopalatine is peculiarly expanded to above and below at its caudal end, and like in some Otocephala, the caudal part of the mesethmoid appears compressed when seen from above.
 As in many other teleosts, the autopterotic and dermopterotic bones are not fused together.
 The most distinctive characteristic, however, is the crumenal organ, also called epibranchial organ.
 This consists of the additional cartilage and gill rakers on the fifth ceratobranchial, which is found in other teleosts, too, but not as well-developed as in the present order.